bgamari/ghc-wiki-import/new-ghci-debugger.md

 - How do we arrange for the expression thread to stop and return early?
 - What information needs to be passed from the expression thread to the GHCi thread, and how do we arrange that flow of information?
 - How do we wake up the GHCi thread and return to the prompt?
-- How do we continue execution of the expression thread after we have hit a break point?
+- How do we continue execution of the expression thread after we have hit a breakpoint?
 - What happens if we are running in the GHCi thread after a breakpoint, and we evaluate some other expression which also hits a breakpoint (i.e. what about nested breakpoints?)
 - What happens if the expression thread forks more threads?

-Stay tuned for the answer in the next episode (crowd goes boo!).
+To synchronise the GHCi thread and the expression thread when it hits a breakpoint we introduce a second MVar.

 ### Inspecting values